-poem is dedicated to, and written in remembrance of, the unknown numbers
+This poem is dedicated to, and written in remembrance of, the unknown

-of social care users from the LGBTQI+ communities who died in the UK between
+numbers of social care users from the LGBTQI+ communities who have died

 Ellen is lovely, but nobody’s Mum